JamesMenetrey/Tree.NET/README.md

 Tree.NET
 ========

-A simplistic Tree data structure implementation in .NET.
+A simplistic Tree data type implementation for .NET written in C#.

 Static implementation using parameters
 --------------------------------------